Arya-86/Mnist_ML/README.md

 * **Performance Optimization**: Fine-tuning our models to achieve high accuracy and efficiency in digit classification.

 ## Repository Contents
-* **/notebooks**: This directory contains the Google Colab notebook with our complete analysis, model development, and evaluation.
+* **Arya_Kaggle_03.ipynb**: This directory contains the Google Colab notebook with our complete analysis, model development, and evaluation.
-* **MNIST_Classification.ipynb**: A comprehensive notebook detailing our approach from data preprocessing to model evaluation.
+* **LICENSE**: A comprehensive notebook detailing our approach from data preprocessing to model evaluation.

 ## Technologies Used
 * **Python**: For all programming needs.